 -

-Once the first “notice” (as described above) is sent, the three-day rule is satisfied and the timing constraint on attorney review disappears.
-With the first “notice,” you also preserve your right to further negotiate the terms of the Contract with the other side until a final, binding Contract is agreed-upon.
-This back and forth negotiation of the Contract between the parties is known as “Attorney Review.”
+Once this first letter is sent, the three-day rule is satisfied and the timing constraint on Attorney Review disappears.
+Assuming you proceed with option #2 above, that first letter also triggers your ability to further negotiate the terms of the Contract with the Seller until a final, binding Contract is agreed-upon.
+This back-and-forth negotiation of the Contract between the parties, by way of their attorneys, is known as “Attorney Review.”

-The counting of the three business days begins on the first business day following the date on which you and the Seller have received a copy of the fully-signed Contract, excluding weekends and holidays.
-It ends at the end (11:59pm) of the third business day thereafter.
+The counting of the three business days begins on the first business day following the date on which you and the Seller have received a copy of the fully-signed Contract (excluding weekends and holidays).
+The three-day period ends at the end (11:59 pm) of the third business day thereafter.

 3-Day Timing Examples: